 Efforts to restart Malaysia's cruise shipping industry using a model similar to Singapore (cruises to nowhere) are still continuing but moving slowly.
 The goal is to provide a major source of revenue to the ports and leisure activity for the population.

-Prior to the Coronavirus (COVID-19) crisis, "cruises to nowhere" were part of the domestic ship cruising industry.
+Prior to the COVID crisis, "cruises to nowhere" were part of the domestic ship cruising industry.
 Officials estimate that 2/3 of the 1+ million passengers in 2019 were attracted to the cruises to nowhere aboard the casino ships leaving roundtrip from Port Penang.

 While the plan has progressed with a discussion at the national level, including the National Security Council, the Ministry of Health, and Ministry of Tourism, Arts and Culture, the plan appears to be “at a standstill" as discussions between the federal government and port authorities had been put on hold.